AprilSylph/XKit-Rewritten/docs/framework.md

 - Type: (Varies)
 - Required: Yes

 Default value of the preference to display to the user.
-This does not automatically set the default value of the preference in storage; scripts should ensure to use the same defaults as they display.
+This also automatically sets the value of the preference in storage if it has not already been set.

 If the preference `type` is `"checkbox"`, this value should be a boolean.
-If the preference `type` is `"text"`, this value should be a string.
+If the preference `type` is `"text"` or `"textarea"`, this value should be a string.
 If the preference `type` is `"color"`, this value should either be a string representing a hexadecimal colour code (i.e. `"#1a2b3c"`) or an empty string.
 If the preference `type` is `"select"`, this value should be a string that matches one of the keys in `options`.